truongsinh/website/src/docs/cookbook/forms/text-input.md

 ---
-title: Tạo kiểu cho Text field
+title: Create and style a text field
 description: How to implement a text field.
 prev:
   title: Build a form with validation